mbaze/Z80-Bits/iterative-fixed-point-division.md

 y = (x + y) >> 2

-The remarkable part is that the error shrinks very quickly.
-Every iteration divides the remaining error by 4, so each pass contributes roughly two additional bits of precision to the quotient.
-In effect, the iteration computes the reciprocal through a geometric expansion:
+The useful part is that each iteration divides the remaining error by about 4, so the approximation improves quickly.
+The iteration behaves like building the reciprocal through a geometric expansion:

 1 / 3 = 1 / 4 + 1 / 16 + 1 / 64 + ...

-where each iteration contributes another term of the expansion.
-For 8-bit dividends, four iterations are sufficient to reproduce the exact integer quotient over the entire range.
-For 16-bit dividends, eight iterations suffice.
+where each pass contributes another term of the series.
+Even with integer truncation at each step, four iterations are enough to produce the correct integer quotient over the entire 8-bit range.
+For 16-bit inputs, eight iterations suffice.

-One subtle issue remains: every time we shift right, we throw away fractional information.
-Left unchecked, these tiny losses accumulate and the final result drifts low.
-The solution is to preload the accumulator with a carefully chosen constant before iteration begins.
-The preload biases the iteration upward to compensate for the downward truncation introduced by repeated right shifts.
+One subtle issue remains: every time we shift right, we lose the fractional part of the value.
+This introduces a small downward bias which can be offset by preloading the accumulator with a carefully chosen constant.
+The constant shifts the iteration upward so that the truncated process converges to the correct result.
 For an 8-bit dividend, the preload constant is floor(256 / 3).
 For a 16-bit dividend, it is floor(65536 / 3).

 The resulting Z80 implementation for division by 3 (A = B / 3) is remarkably compact: